Building - Esplora Interactive Science Centre

 In 1933 the name was changed to the HMS St Angelo.

-On drawings from that period you can clearly see that the fort was built as a ship e.g. the kitchen was mentioned as galley.
-During the Second World War, 3 Bofors guns were placed in the fort.
+On drawings from that period you can clearly see that the fort was regarded as a ship.
+For example, the kitchen is listed as a galley, etc.

 Ticket / admission fee